curityio/mcp-authorization-secured-api/clients/claude-desktop/README.md

 ## Configure Claude Desktop

 In Claude Desktop, select `Settings / Developer` and then the `Edit Config` option.\
-Provide the following settings and then restart Claude Desktop.
+Provide a configuration file with the following settings and then restart Claude Desktop.\
+Make sure you use the correct certificate file path for your computer:

 ```json
 {